- Chrome's great features and options are designed to enhance your browsing experience.

-There are two ways you can design a custom theme for Google Chrome.
-The usual way to do it is to code a theme with a manifest.json file.
+There are two ways in which you can design a custom theme for Chrome and one of the ways is to code a theme with a manifest.json file.
 However, you can also design a customized theme for the browser with a few web apps.

 - Enter a title for the theme in the text box on the Basic tab.

 - Select the Images tab.

-- You can also add images to the toolbar and browser tabs by pressing the Tab Background and Toolbar Choose Image buttons.
+- You can add images to the toolbar and browser tabs by pressing the Tab Background and Toolbar Choose Image buttons.

 - Choose a color for the text by dragging the small circle on the palette with the mouse.

-- To adjust frame and tab background colors, select the Images tab.
-Then you can open color palettes for the browser’s frame and toolbar much the same.
+- Next, you can open color palettes for the browser’s frame and toolbar much the same.

 - Press the Pack and Install button to add the new theme to Chrome.